oalmlov/ansible-role-mullvad_client/README.md

 ### mullvad_connection

 A dictionary containing information to setup your connection.
-Either set or ommit 'servername' to connect to a specific server or choose one at random by country and city.
+Either set or omit 'servername' to connect to a specific server or choose one at random by country and city.

 #### Default value